MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_pre_demo_setup.md

 1. From the left navigation panel of the Microsoft 365 compliance center, select **Show all**.

 1. In the left navigation panel, under solutions, select **Audit**.
-Note: the audit functionality is also accessible through the Microsoft 365 security center home page.
+Note: the audit functionality is also accessible through the Microsoft 365 Defender home page.

 1. Verify that the **Search** tab is selected (underlined).